inariksit/cgsat/paper/lrec/notes.md

 ```

 Then we apply the earlier rules to our symbolic string.
 First two are fine.
 They don't affect the analyses that are crucial to our examined rule.
-However, the third SELECT rule has `vblex inf` in its context.
-When we add this clause to SAT solver, it will try to find another model which satisfies the examined rule, but will make the SELECT rule to have no effect.
+However, the third SELECT rule has `vblex inf` in its context, and the last rule has `inf` in its target.
+When we add this clause to SAT solver, it will try to find another model which satisfies the last rule, but will make the SELECT rule to have no effect.
 We find one, which satisfies scenario 2: condition is not met.

 ```
   "<w1>"
         prn pers
   "<w2>"
         <<<
-        inf
+        vbmod inf
 ```

 ---------